arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-relay-lightbulb/content.md

 ![QR Code URL](assets/serial-monitor-v3.png)

-There you will find the URL that generates the QR for the Matter device commissioning.
+After the reset you will find on the serial port the URL that generates the QR for the Matter device commissioning.

-### Commissioning
+### Adding the Device (Commissioning)

 Copy and paste the QR code URL on your favorite web browser and a unique QR code will be generated for your board.